datahoundz/Springboard_Data_Science/08_Capstone_Slide_Deck.md

 Overview
 ========================================================
 - Shed light on hidden issue of firearm suicide
-- Frame issue relative to homicide deaths
+- Frame issue relative to homicide deaths and overall suicide
 - Explore potential impact of region, laws and ownership rates
 - Develop regression model to predict gun suicides
 - Use modeling to assess critical gun law interventions